Applying for a Chinese visa - basic overview

 The visa application has a space for listing return flight information and hotel reservation details.
 Whether or not you need to provide this information depends on where you are applying for the visa.
 The embassies and consulates in some countries do not require it, while others do.
 The best approach is to give as much information as you have access to at the time.
 If you are part of a package tour, a copy of your chopped (stamped) tour agreement should suffice.

 For visitors to China who also wish to travel to Tibet, a special permit is required in addition to your Chinese visa.
-Travel to Tibet is similar to travel around other parts of China in that your one Chinese tourist visa covers entrance to any and all provinces.
+Travel to Tibet is similar to travel around other parts of China in that your one Chinese tourist visa covers the entrance to any and all provinces.
 However, in order to avoid frustration by potential changes to Tibet travel policies, the easiest and most hassle-free approach is to apply for your China "L" visa and do not mention plans to visit Tibet.
 Once you are in China, a local travel agency can help you navigate the requirements and permits necessary to enter Tibet.

 We are here to answer your questions or comments, contact us now is easy.